catseye/Exanoke/README.markdown

 ### Note on Critical Arguments ###

 I should note, though, that the second point is an oversimplification.
-Not *all* arguments need to be strictly "smaller" upon recursion -- only those arguments which are used to determine *if* the function recurses.
+Not *all* arguments need to be strictly "smaller" upon recursion — only those arguments which are used to determine *if* the function recurses.
 I'll call those the _critical arguments_.
 Other arguments can take on any value (which is useful for having "accumulator" arguments and such.)

-When statically analyzing a function for primitive recursive-ness, you need to check how it decides to rescurse, to find out which arguments are the critical arguments, so you can check that those ones always get "smaller".
+When statically analyzing a function for primitive recursive-ness, you need to check how it decides to recurse, to find out which arguments are the critical arguments, so you can check that those ones always get "smaller".

-But we can proceed in a simpler fashion here -- we can simply say that the first argument to every function is the critical argument, and all the rest aren't.
-I believe this is without loss of generality, as we can always split some functionality which would require more than one critical argument across multiple functions, each of which only has one critical argument.
+But we can proceed in a simpler fashion here — we can simply say that the first argument to every function is the critical argument, and all the rest aren't.
+This is without loss of generality, as we can always split some functionality which would require more than one critical argument across multiple functions, each of which only has one critical argument.
 (Much like every `for` loop has only one loop variable.)